-Your car has an Anti-Lock Brake System (ABS).
-ABS helps you to maintain steering control.
-It does this by helping prevent the wheels from locking up and skidding.
+Your car has an anti-lock brake system (ABS).
+ABS helps you to maintain steering control during hard braking.
+It does this by helping to prevent the wheels from locking up and skidding.
 The ABS is always "ON."
 It requires no special effort or driving technique.
 You will feel a pulsation in the brake pedal when the ABS activates.

 Activation varies with the amount of traction your tires have.
-On dry pavement, you will need to press on the brake pedal very hard before you feel the pedal pulsation that means the ABS has activated.
+On dry pavement, you will need to press on the brake pedal verv hard before you feel the pedal pulsation that means the ABS has activated.
 However, you may feel the ABS activate immediately if you are trying to stop on snow or ice.
 Under all conditions, the ABS is helping to prevent the wheels from locking so you can retain steering control.
 You should continue to press on the brake pedal with the same force.